kath3rine/matchmaker/README.md

 # Tinderfy
-A quasi-satirical, music-centric "dating app" that provides insight on a potential partner's taste in music, combining the intrigue of listening habits with the game-like addictiveness of dating apps (think Spotify Wrapped + Tinder).
+A quasi-satirical, music-centric "dating app" that evaluates a potential partner's compatibility by providing insight on their taste in music, combining the intrigue of listening habits with the game-like addictiveness of dating apps (think Spotify Wrapped + Tinder).
 Two users put in songs they like and dislike, and are shown a "profile page" detailing their musical compatibility, including a compatibility score, artists/genres/audio traits they both like, and relevant recommendations.

 ## How it works ##
-For each of the four playlists, it creates a dataframe (table) of all the songs which includes audio features (energy, tempo, etc), title, artist, artist's genre for each song, and whether the user likes/dislikes it (songs in the "disliked" playlists are assigned 0, and songs in the "liked" playlists are 1)
+For each of the four playlists, it creates a dataframe (table) of all the songs  including audio features (energy, tempo, etc), title, artist, artist's genre,and whether the user likes/dislikes it (songs in the "disliked" playlists are assigned 0, and songs in the "liked" playlists are 1)
 #### Compatibility Score (header section):
 - Implements a [decision tree classifier](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html) (DTC) to determine the similarity of the users' music profiles based on their songs' audio traits by using DTC to predict/compare users' song data
 - Trains DTC using the raw audio features (amount of energy, valence, etc) in user1's playlists for X variables, and the approval score (i.e. whether or not the user likes it) for y variable, and tests it using the same variables/data for user 2's playlists